 The Scriptures tell us, “God is love.”
 So if everything is about God, everything is about love.

-We’ve already established, we want to be more like God and God loves BIG!
+We’ve already established, we want to be more like God and friends, God loves BIG…ALL the time!

-By the way, I can assure you, nowhere in the Bible does it mention God chillin’ on the couch ignoring our prayers because the next contestant may win a car.
-So when we’re tempted to think God is ignoring us, we need to kick that thought to the curb…do the cool kids still say that?
+By the way, I can assure you, nowhere in the Bible does it mention God chillin’ on the couch ignoring our prayers because the next contestant just might win win a new car.
+So when we’re tempted to think God is ignoring us, taking a break from His busy schedule, or taking a mental health day because–well, this crazy world–we need to kick that thought to the curb…do the cool kids still say that?

 We need to immediately get rid of the thought that God sometimes ignores us!
 That comes straight from hell and is only meant to kill, steal and destroy our faith in God and in our prayers!

-So considering our Lent of love and considering our time of prayer, if we don’t love, ourselves and others, the enemy has us exactly where he wants us.
+So considering our Lent of love and considering our time of prayer, if we don’t love, ourselves and others, the enemy has us exactly where he wants us!
+I don’t know about you, but I do not want to be where the enemy wants me!
+I want to be at odds with him, not under his control.

 When we start thinking God isn’t listening to us, what’s the very next conclusion we come to?
 “He must not love me.”
 We think if God loved us more, this or that would happen, or we would be like this or we would have that.
-And suddenly, we are in one big tangled mess!
+And suddenly, we are in one big, tangled, pity party, no one loves me–not even God, mess!

 So how do we imitate God’s BIG love?
 We love.
 We love regardless of how we feel.